tzom/pip_install_test/docs/installation.rst

 Stable release
 --------------

-To install pip_install_test, run this command in your terminal:
+To install usi_grabber, run this command in your terminal:

 .. code-block:: console

-    $ pip install pip_install_test
+    $ pip install usi_grabber_cookiecutter

-This is the preferred method to install pip_install_test, as it will always install the most recent stable release.
+This is the preferred method to install usi_grabber, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.